ishaanrajiv/simple-ios-icon-bg-generator/README.md

 - `hex_color` (required): The hexadecimal color code (e.g., "#007AFF")
 - `-s, --size`: Resolution of the square image in pixels (default: 1024)
 - `-d, --depth_factor`: Multiplier to control gradient intensity (default: 3.0)
+- `-f, --foreground`: Optional path to a transparent PNG to overlay on the background

 ## Examples